-- 1.1The dim reflection by cloud or haze of a light that is not directly visible, e.g., from a lighthouse over the horizon.More example sentences
+- 1.1The dim reflection by cloud or haze of a light which is not directly visible, e.g. from a lighthouse over the horizon.More example sentences

 - Rock, nothing but ocean waves for another 170 miles until the loom of the Fastnet light lifts above the horizon.